 You’ll find the Manchester Arena on the A56, three miles from Junction 17 of the M62.
-The postcode to put in your sat nav is M3 1AR.
-If you’re being dropped off or picked up it’ll have to be at a location a short way away from the arena, as road closures and diversions are put in place at big events.
+The postcode for your sat nav is M3 1AR.
+If you’re being dropped off or picked up it’ll have to be at a location a short way away from the arena, as diversions are often put in place.

-As it’s right in the city centre, many buses either go right past the arena, or are just a short walk away.
-If it’s going to be a late one, there are Nightbus services on Fridays and Saturdays that run directly past Manchester Arena.
-Plus, the free city centre Metroshuttle service links Victoria station with other areas of the centre.
+Many buses either go right past the arena, or are just a short walk away.
+If it’s going to be a late one, there are Nightbus services on Fridays and Saturdays that run past Manchester Arena.
+The free city centre Metroshuttle service links Victoria station with other areas of the centre.

 If you’re arriving on a local or national train to Manchester Victoria you’re in luck – the station is right underneath the Arena.
 But don’t worry if your train arrives at Manchester Piccadilly station either, as the venue is a short journey away on a Metrolink tram.

-The NCP-run Arena car park has space for 958 cars, but it is quite expensive, gets full up quickly and you can queue for a while to get out once the masses leave the concert.
-If you don’t mind a short walk, other city centre car parks are cheaper – some even half the price – and you’ll get away much more quickly afterwards.
+The NCP-run Arena car park has space for 958 cars, but it is quite expensive, fills up quickly and you can queue for a while to get out.
+If you don’t mind a short walk, other city centre car parks are cheaper – some even half the price – and you’ll get away more quickly afterwards.

 Metrolink trams stop right outside the arena at the Victoria stop.
 It’s an excellent service and can even bring you in from further afield, as services run from Bury, Altrincham and Manchester Piccadilly rail station, with connections to Eccles.

-Flying into Manchester?
-Getting to the Arena is easy.
-The airport is about ten miles away and you can either take a train, a bus or a taxi to get there.
+If you're jetting in, the airport is about ten miles away and you can either take a train, a bus or a taxi to get there.
 A taxi is quickest, taking 15 minutes, while trains take 20 minutes to Manchester Piccadilly, then it’s a short tram ride to the Arena.